 Hemorrhagic Stroke caused by high blood pressure

-How I had my stroke?
+How did I have my stroke?
 Yeah.
-Okay, so in August 4 2016, I suffered a major hemorrhagic stroke, high blood pressure induced, I had no idea that I had high blood pressure.
+Okay, so on August 4, 2016, I suffered a major hemorrhagic stroke, high blood pressure induced, I had no idea that I had high blood pressure.
 I just thought that I had migraines.
 So migraines ran at my family, and I was just like oh, I guess it’s just my turn.
 Turns out it was just high unchecked high blood pressure.
 So I’m very thankful I made it because from what I understand, I probably shouldn’t have.

 So did you have other than those headaches those regular headaches that you got that you described as migraines?
-Did you have any other sign leading up to the actual stroke?
+Did you have any other signs leading up to the actual stroke?

 Oh, yeah, for sure.
-Basically all the stuff that the doctor say like, look out for I had, I grew up very poor.
-So we didn’t necessarily go to the doctors, we basically just dealt with it.
-Or it got bad enough went to the emergency room, there was like no in between.
-I didn’t even know honestly what urgent care was up until about two years ago.
+All the stuff that the doctor says like, look out for I had, I grew up very poor.
+So we didn’t necessarily go to the doctors, we just dealt with it.
+Or it got bad enough went to the emergency room, there was no in-between.
+I didn’t even know what urgent care was until about two years ago.

 So I had incredible neck pain.
 And from what I understand, you shouldn’t it shouldn’t be for more than a day or so if you slept wrong.
 I had this intense, incredible neck pain for at least two decades.
 And the same thing I had sore knees.
 So apparently that was a sign too like, yeah, you have like this pain in your knee.

 I had an old basketball, college basketball injury.
 And I was just like, Oh, it’s just my knees.
 It’s just this is how it feels to walk.
 No, these were all telltale signs of my body saying, Look at me. something bad’s gonna happen if you don’t do anything different.
-And unfortunately, I didn’t do anything different and something bad happens.
+Unfortunately, I didn’t do anything different and something bad happened.

 Right?
 So yes, I’m a dude.
-Also, I was an athlete, so rub some dirt on it, walk it off.
+Also, I was an athlete, so I rubbed some dirt on it and walked it off.
 It’s fine.
 You know, I had that mindset.
 And yeah, it caught up to me though.
-And then I realized, oh, wow, this is not how normal people are doing, quote, fingers this is that how normal people function day to day, you shouldn’t have 16 hour migraines two, three times a week.
+And then I realized, oh, wow, this is not how normal people are doing, quote, fingers this is that how normal people function day to day, you shouldn’t have 16-hour migraines two, three times a week.
 You shouldn’t be vomiting in the shower because another headache hit.
 And that went on for a solid I’d say three to four years that was happening every single week three, four times.
-I’m suffering debilitating migraines.
-And it was my body giving me warning and I completely ignored it.
+I’m suffering from debilitating migraines.
+And it was my body giving me a warning and I completely ignored it.

 Yeah.
-And that is so bizarre though because that was your normal and that’s the thing that I had my normal my normal was overworking and over doing all these things, and not paying attention to any of the signs and making up my own narrative as to why all these things were happening to me.
-When the numbness because I had a hemorrhagic stroke as well, when the numbness went from my big left toe, to the entire left side of my body, I was arguing with the person telling me to go to the hospital, because I was telling them, man, I can’t go to the hospital because I’ve got to work tomorrow.
+And that is so bizarre though because that was your normal and that’s the thing that I had normal my normal was overworking and overdoing all these things, not paying attention to any of the signs, and making up my narrative as to why all these things were happening to me.
+When the numbness because I had a hemorrhagic stroke, when the numbness went from my big left toe to the entire left side of my body, I argued with the person telling me to go to the hospital, because I was telling them, Man, I can’t go to the hospital because I’ve got to work tomorrow.

 And if I go to the hospital, you know what’s gonna happen, they’re not gonna let me out.
 And I’ll be there the whole weekend, and I got work but it’s just numbness.

-And if you’ve ever been a dumb kid like me, and you put like a key in a socket, there’s like an electric current that goes through your finger all the way up through your arm or through your body.
+And if you’ve ever been a dumb kid like me, and you put like a key in a socket, there’s like an electric current that goes through your finger up through your arm or your body.
 I felt that feeling in every fiber of my body, and everything.
 So what’s funny is for a split second, the migraine went away.
 I was like, oh, yeah, that felt good.
-And then a second later, I completely almost forgot how to walk.
+And then a second later, I completely forgot how to walk.

 My body felt like jelly.
-And I said something that was alarming to my girlfriend’s father, where I said, I feel like I’m learning how to walk again.
+And I said something alarming to my girlfriend’s father, where I said, I feel like I’m learning how to walk again.
 Because I did I felt like a baby deer just learning how to walk.
 And this is so you said, you know me being a male.
 It gets so much worse.
 I looked horrible.
 So they’re like, well, maybe we should just go home.
 And I’m like, no, no, I want to see you perform like, let’s do this.
 I get there.
-First thing I do order a beer.
+The first thing I do is order a beer.

 That’s a great idea.
-And then I was like, Man, this headache, it’s just not really going away.
+And then I was like, Man, this headache, it’s just not going away.
 So something that you probably just shouldn’t do period.
-Like, just take an aspirin is aspirin, alcohol go together.
+Like, just taking aspirin is aspirin, and alcohol goes together.
 Great.
 So I haven’t had an aspirin.
 I had a beer too.
 And then I just dealt with it.
 And then after the show, we’re on our way home.
 And well, you know, how are you feeling?
 Should we go to the doctor?
 I’m like, No, No, I’m fine.
 I’m fine.

 And I’m almost insulted that people are worrying about me, telling me that I should go to the doctor.
 I dealt with it.
 I was I ended up throwing up and it was I was throwing up basically, I was throwing up blood and I had a burger.
 So it was just no I’m throwing up the red meat.
 That’s that’s what it is.
 Again, I’m justifying what these things are happening.

 And she came out and I was standing in the kitchen.
-And she said, I thought I told you lay down a living room.
+And she said I thought I told you to lay down a living room.
 And I said, apparently not in a very nice way.
 I am in the living room.
 So she was like, oh, something’s wrong.
 I was just standing in the kitchen like a lunatic.
-So her dad made a few calls, talk to her uncle who had like a brain thing.
+So her dad made a few calls and talked to her uncle who had like a brain thing.

 And he’s like everything you’re describing.
 He called 911 immediately.
 And I resisted the entire time.
 I don’t remember any of this.
 For the moment I got home.
-I don’t really remember much for the next like two months.
-But apparently I wasn’t very nice.
+I don’t remember much for the next two months.
+But apparently, I wasn’t very nice.
 So that sucks.
 I was pretty mean and I was very resistant to going to the hospital.

-I think we need to come up with a new t shirt.
+I think we need to come up with a new T-shirt.
 You know somebody that says I’m such a freakin idiot.
 I’m so stupid.
-That it’s a miracle that I’m here like is that possible for us to create, collaborate and create something I’m that stupid, but I made it something like it’s a miracle.
+That it’s a miracle that I’m here is that possible for us to create, collaborate, and create something I’m that stupid, but I made it something like it’s a miracle.
 I don’t know.

-You know what that definitely that might be the next neuro nerd t shirt that definitely seems like it has legs.
+Do you know what might be the next neuro nerd t-shirt that seems like it has legs?
 I would wear that daily.

 I am a walking miracle after having a hemorrhagic stroke

 Man, that’s hilarious.
 So what happened then like, learning how to walk again, what was all that stuff?
 In your future?
-What happend?
+What happened?

 So here’s what’s crazy about my stroke.
 So you’re familiar with hemorrhagic strokes and the survival rate is low.
 We are some of the luckiest people in the world.
-And the people that make it that actually survived, which is very few, their physical death and mental deficits are severe.
-I am a walking miracle as been told to me from several doctors, neurologists.
+And the people that make it survived, which is very few, their physical death and mental deficits are severe.
+I am a walking miracle as has been told to me by several doctors, and neurologists.

-Recently wait let me say this right, because I always say it weird.
+Recently wait let me say this right, because I always say it weirdly.
 My girlfriend didn’t marry her brother.
 She officiated her brother’s wedding.
-So she at the wedding, there was a two people that worked in the neuro field.
-They knew all about me and I walked over to introduce myself and they were looking at me, like I was an alien.
+So at the wedding, two people worked in the neuro field.
+They knew all about me and I walked over to introduce myself and they were looking at me like I was an alien.

 Physically.
 I didn’t have very many deficits.
 I suffer from tremors in my right hand.
 And so I was sloppy anyway, so it’s not a big deal.
-All of my stuff is basically cognitive.
+All of my stuff is cognitive.
 It’s a memory loss.
-I suffer from short term memory loss, which is the worst.
-And but yeah, but that’s about it.
+I suffer from short-term memory loss, which is the worst.
+And yeah, but that’s about it.
 You know, I’m working on that every single day and my hand is getting better with occupational therapy for about two to three years.

 Left side neglect caused by stroke

 I was in the hospital.
-I did suffer left side neglect for I forget exactly how long but I didn’t acknowledge that I had a left side, even when I would draw something, I would literally draw only the right side of the picture.
+I did suffer left side neglect for I forget exactly how long but I didn’t acknowledge that I had a left side, even when I would draw something, I would draw only the right side of the picture.
 So they told me to draw a clock and I would draw one side of a clock.
-And they would say, what about the other side.
-Okay, what are you talking?
+And they would say, what about the other side?
+Okay, what are you talking about?
 It wouldn’t connect like that’s the whole clock.
-It was literally just one side, which is really weird.
+It was just one side, which is weird.

-The walking the physical stuff came back a few months because I’m a very impatient person.
+The walking and the physical stuff came back a few months ago because I’m a very impatient person.
 Patience was never one of my virtues.
 And I wanted to when I was doing outpatient physical therapy, I didn’t just want to walk I wanted to run.
 I didn’t just want to run I wanted to sprint.
 So I was very impatient.
-And my physical therapist gave me the best advice and it actually saved my recovery.
+My physical therapist gave me the best advice and it saved my recovery.

 Yeah, that routine thing is interesting because I did enjoy the routine, but then it got too much.
-There was three visits a week to therapists, and then there was other appointments and I was like, freaking hell man.
-This is taking up so much of my personal time, like I want to do other stuff and I don’t want to do that anymore.
+There were three visits a week to therapists, and then there were other appointments and I was like, freaking hell man.
+This is taking up so much of my time, like I want to do other stuff and I don’t want to do that anymore.

 My whole days wasted, you know, forget about it.
 And that was a turning point for me.
 And, I hadn’t completely fully recovered, but I achieved the last thing that I wanted to achieve, which was to feel comfortable about running, and not a marathon just across the road to get away from cars, you know, when I’m crossing the road and when I achieved that, I felt like, alright, now I feel safe to get back out and to be on my own, going for a walk or wherever.